andy-west/consolized-game-boy/README.md

 Notable changes:
  - Single Pico!
  - Using RGB222 Video to free up GPIO (with the limited color schemes, I doubt anyone would notice!)
- - The Color scheme can be changed by holding select and pressing Left or Right.
+ - The Color scheme can be changed by holding select and pressing Left or Right
- - All pins have been remapped; this was done mostly to make things easier to route PCB traces (coming soon).
+ - All pins have been remapped; this was done mostly to make things easier to route PCB traces
+ - 3x scale maintaining aspect ratio
+ - Added option to enable scanlines (select+up to cycle scanline color, select+down to disable)

 Check out Andy's video!